Spinal Stenosis

 studies (MRI or CT scans) to identify the location and severity of the narrowing.

-Treatment Options
+Conservative Treatment Options

-Epidural steroid injections to reduce inflammation
+– Epidural steroid injections

 Frequently Asked Questions

-Q: Is foraminal stenosis the same as spinal stenosis?
+Is foraminal stenosis the same as spinal stenosis?

-A: No, spinal stenosis generally refers to the narrowing of the central spinal canal, while
+No, spinal stenosis generally refers to the narrowing of the central spinal canal, while foraminal stenosis specifically refers to narrowing at the nerve root exit points (foramina).

-Q: Can foraminal stenosis heal on its own?
+Can spinal stenosis heal on its own?

-A: While some mild cases improve with conservative treatments, many cases may persist
+While some mild cases improve with conservative treatments, many cases may persist and require ongoing management.

-A: Activities that worsen pain, such as heavy lifting, prolonged sitting or standing, and
+Activities that worsen pain, such as heavy lifting, prolonged sitting or standing, and repetitive bending or twisting should generally be avoided.

-Q: Is surgery always needed for foraminal stenosis?
+Is surgery always necessary for spinal stenosis?

-A: No, many patients improve with conservative treatment, but surgery may be
+No, many patients improve with conservative treatment, but surgery may be

 recommended if symptoms persist or worsen despite other treatments.